the-lstv/the-lstv/README.md

 | MacOS | 👎 If you just browse the web and send mails | Technically since IIGS |
 | Windows Phone | 🟡 The what?
 And Why? | v6.5, v8.1, v10 (daily-drived it once) |
 | Windows | ❌ Not 11 | Since Vista, later also tried every known version |

+You will be banned if Tailwind is mentioned even once or someone tries to implement it anywhere.